-Extensive public sector clinical research over the last 4 decades (7), despite minimal pharmaceutical industry involvement, has proven in principle that hormonal male contraception is feasible.
-Proof of principle is established for androgen-based hormonal suppression of spermatogenesis (8) achieving full reversibility (9), sufficient short-term safety (10) and acceptability to men and women (11) culminating in the crucial proof of reliable contraceptive efficacy using androgen alone (12-15) or depot (16) or daily use (17) androgen-progestin combinations.
-Nevertheless, despite the proof of principle, strong community interest and medical priority on the need for new, reversible male contraceptives, pharmaceutical industry development has ceased.
-This market failure reflects pharmaceutical industry perceptions of low profitability coupled with high risk in the context where better return on investment is expected for developing drugs in more lucrative, less risky areas of chronic disease compared with the higher product liability risk of developing novel contraceptives for healthy men to compete with existing low-cost female methods.
-Such Western market failure may only be overcome by the growing needs for voluntary family planning in rapidly industrializing countries such as China, India and Brazil, where the national priority to curb population growth may encourage emerging home markets to re-establish priority for local pharmaceutical industry development (18).
+Extensive public sector clinical research over the last 4 decades (8), despite minimal pharmaceutical industry involvement, has proven in principle that hormonal male contraception is feasible.
+Proof-of-principle is established for androgen-based hormonal suppression of spermatogenesis (9) achieving full reversibility (10), sufficient short-term safety (11) and acceptability to men and women (12, 13) culminating in the crucial proof of reliable contraceptive efficacy using androgen alone (14-17) or depot (18) or daily use (19) androgenprogestin combinations.
+Demographic modelling shows that introducing new male contraceptive methods, even if adopted by only a minority of men, would significantly reduce unintended pregnancies in Nigeria, South Africa, and the USA (20).
+Surveys of participants in clinical male contraceptive studies suggest that men may prefer a male contraceptive to be provided by their family doctor rather than specialists (21); however, the practical knowledge of non-specialists remains unsatisfactory and would require specific training (22).
+In addition to boutique contraception for adventurous early adopters, practical niches for male contraception include contraception after birth, during breast-feeding, or after abortion (23).
+Nevertheless, despite the proofof-principle, strong community interest, and medical priority on the need for new, reversible male contraceptives, pharmaceutical industry development has ceased.
+This market failure reflects pharmaceutical industry perceptions of low profitability coupled with high risk in the context where a better return on investment is expected for developing drugs in more lucrative, less risky areas of chronic disease compared with the higher product liability risk of developing novel contraceptives for healthy men to compete with existing low-cost female methods.
+The possibility that Western market failure might be overcome if the growing perception of needs for voluntary family planning as a national priority in rapidly industrializing countries such as China, India and Brazil (24), has proved a failed hope.
+Novel approaches to finance further research such as philanthropic private sector funding (25) and public-private partnerships (26) have been developed.
+The 2022 overturning by the US Supreme Court of what was long accepted as a constitutional right to abortion has refreshed interest in developing wider coverage of effective contraception, including for men, to reduce the demand for abortion.